fatty-arbuckle/momogogo-club/README.md

 ## Todo

-* Dashboard not sorted by steps
-* Configurable scale icons (as a user option)
+* Configurable scale selection needs a drop down, not text field
-* Show placeholder for days with no activities

 * Dashboard filters by time (Day, Week, Month, Year)
 * Dashboard graphs for activities
 * "Success" of user edit always leaves you on edit